Skip to content

 Implicit Flows

-An implicit flow is a flow with the name of the target dataset (i.e. one defined as part of dataset creation).
+Implicit Flows are flows with the name of the target datasets (i.e. one defined as part of dataset creation).

 defineFlow creates a flow identifier (for the flow name).